mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 Should work on most distros as there really isn't much to it.
 Relies on the gnome functions that lets you call a per user login script from a .desktop file in /etc/xdg/autostart, the gschema override function, and dbus-monitor to detect system app calls that change state of things, and issue a command response (dconf write, etc ) from a script if required.

-At time of writing I am using Debian 12.6.
-Do an apt update && upgrade to make sure you are current !<br>Also tested on LMDE Mint.

-I am using SpiralLinux Debian Cinnamon, which formats FS to BTRFS and has snapper rollback in the GRUB menu !
+I am using SpiralLinux Debian 12.6 Cinnamon, which formats FS to BTRFS and has snapper rollback in the GRUB menu !
+Do an apt update && upgrade to make sure you have current repos!

+Also tested on LMDE Mint.

 Many many thanks to the GeckoLinux dev for coming up with the amazing SpiralLinux.